wes-public-apps/aspnet-practice/README.md

 * in chrome add myCA.pem to the authorities section on managed certificates.

 # Mistakes to Look Out For
 * hosting the React frontend and ASP.NET backend in separate containers. this worked out really well for me until I tried to make it secure.
 You have to add a CORs policy to the backend which is not bad at all, but then if you want use SSL CORs fails to allow specified origins and I have not been able to determine why.
 On top of security issues, it is bother some to effectively network the containers together so that signalr can work.
 When the frontend and backend are in the same container, the cross origin requests dont occur and signalr can magically just work.
+This likely is a result of poor SSL setup.
+This configuration should still be considered.
 * use absolute urls when mounting the ssl certificate to the docker container using volumes.
 I tried to use ~ and ${HOME} shortcuts and the container crashed every time with a very obscure error.
 Effectively the ssl certificate could not be found.
+* do not use dotnet to generate your self-signed ssl. chrome will never accept it. you must use openssl to generate a certificate to be a certificate authority and generate another app certificate using the certificate authority certificate as a parent.
+Only when you add the certificate authority to managed certificates in chrome will your local host app be trusted.
+* this application should not be build with an ASP.NET core backend, but rather a serverless architecture.
+Web apps are stateless meaning the ASP.NET core backend is also stateless.
+This is great for building horizontally scalable applications using tools like docker, which was my intent, but serverless takes scalable to another level.